eastgenomics/rd_wgs_workbooks_monitoring/README.md

 # rd_wgs_workbooks_monitoring

 > [!WARNING]
-> Shire and CIPAPIReferralNumber are live databases, so be careful when running!
+> Shire is a live database, so be careful when running!

 ## What does this script do?
-rd_wgs_workbooks_monitor.py is a script that runs on a Trust PC.
-It uses the information in Shire CIPAPIReferralNumber table (the GEL R numbers and RD WGS GEL JSON file IDs) check the RD WGS JSON files on DNAnexus have the correct case R number, and if so, launch [eggd_generate_rd_wgs_workbook](https://github.com/eastgenomics/eggd_generate_rd_wgs_workbook) DNAnexus jobs, and record the output xlsx file ID in Shire.
+rd_wgs_workbooks_monitor.py is a script that runs on the Ida server.
+It uses the information in the Shire CIPAPIReferralNumber table (the GEL R numbers and RD WGS GEL JSON file IDs) check the RD WGS JSON files on DNAnexus have the correct case R number, and if so, launch [eggd_generate_rd_wgs_workbook](https://github.com/eastgenomics/eggd_generate_rd_wgs_workbook) DNAnexus jobs, and record the output xlsx file ID in Shire.

 A map of the process is shown below: